heysokam/mini.nim/readme.md

     - [ ] Identifier
 - [ ] Comments
 ```
+## Inspiration
+Its arguable whether a language like `mini.nim` can be considered a [Turing Tarpit](https://esolangs.org/wiki/Turing_tarpit) or not.
+But the intention is to stay as close as possible to the hyper-minimalist goals of tarpits either way.

+As an [esolang](https://esolangs.org/wiki/Esoteric_programming_language), `mini.nim` was not created to be comfortable to use.
+The goal, instead, is to explore the concept of hyper-minimalism within the confines of a modern programming language.

 ## Turing Completeness
 Turing Completeness, as understood by this language, can be achieved by: